Story: Parenting

 Colonial parenting

 The different roles of mothers and fathers can be traced to the British origin of most immigrants to New Zealand.
-From the late 18th century British households changed from generally being both a dwelling and a workplace, to family homes that became the special domain of wives and mothers.
+From the late 18th century British households changed from generally being both a dwelling and a workplace to family homes that became the special domain of wives and mothers.

 Cheeky children

-19th-century families had many children, and mothers often had to raise them without much support.
+Most 19th-century families had many children, and mothers often had to raise them without much support.
 In 1880 Mary Rolleston of Christchurch wrote to her husband, William, a member of the House of Representatives in Wellington, complaining, ‘the boys are rather tumultuous and disorderly.
 If I let them do as they please the house is unbearable and if I reprove them I am told “they don’t like jaw”.
 Dolly [Dorothy, aged five] informed me today that I was a “greasy lout”!!
 Don’t you think that it is time that the father of the family took a little share in the responsibility of controlling his children?’1

 When British settlers came to New Zealand, family life was organised around a gendered division of labour, although many rural women worked on family farms.
-The care of children and the home was the primary role of mothers, while the primary role of fathers was to provide for the family through waged work.
+The care of children and the home was the primary role of mothers, while the primary role of fathers was to provide for the family through paid work.

 Parenting from the early 20th century